Home Improvement Arc

 "Once we get used to it, I think we could travel even faster."

-Come to think of it, if you crashed into a rock at that speed, it would be catastrophic.
-For simple messages, it'd be safer to have a Tamer send a bird.
+Come to think of it, crashing into a rock at that speed would be catastrophic.
+For simple messages, it would be much safer to have a Tamer send a bird.

 I see.
 It's dangerous, but it looks awfully convenient.